-Assistant Investigator, The Feinstein Institute for Medical Research
+Assistant Professor, The Feinstein Institute for Medical Research

 Head, Laboratory of Translational Neuroscience, Center for Psychiatric Neuroscience,